NSK Trade City: History

-On 11 January 2022, NSK Grocer which is known as the largest and first retail outlet in the heart of Kuala Lumpur with a new and modern concept, launched in Quill City Mall, offering a wide range of quality local and imported products at affordable prices.
-Spanning over 85000 sqft, including the largest fresh food section, dry goods section, wholesale section and delicatessen.
+On 11 January 2022, NSK Grocer launched an outlet in Quill City Mall, Kuala Lumpur, offering local and imported products.
+The outlet spans 85,000 square feet (7,900 m2), and includes a fresh food section, dry goods section, wholesale section, and delicatessen.

 Controversy

 One of its supermarkets in Selayang allegedly displayed frog meat in the seafood counter.
-This issue raise concern and seen as insenstivity to Malay Muslims.
+This issue raise concern and seen as insensitivity to Malay Muslims.
 NSK Trade City Sdn Bhd (NSK) has issued a public apology following the incident.